 The hiring party or campus department will submit the required electronic forms to

 hire the student.
 All forms must be received and processed before paid work can begin.

 (*this paragraph is from the financial aid page)

 UVU offers many work study positions on-campus.
-All work study positions are posted on the UV Job Board.
+All work study positions are posted on the Wolverine Career Link.
 Students are not automatically applied for work study positions and must choose opportunities to apply for.
 Eligibility for work study funds does not guarantee a work study employment position.

 Financial need is determined using a standard formula established by Congress, to evaluate the financial information reported on the FAFSA and to determine the expected family contribution (EFC).
 The fundamental elements in this standard formula are the student's income (and assets, if the student is independent), the parents' income and assets (if the student is dependent), the family's household size, and the number of family members (excluding parents) attending postsecondary institutions.
 The EFC is the sum of: (1) a percentage of net income (remaining income after subtracting allowances for basic living expenses) and (2) a percentage of net assets (assets remaining after subtracting an asset protection allowance).
 Different assessment rates and allowances are used for dependent students, independent students without dependents, and independent students with dependents.
 After filing a FAFSA, the student receives a Student Aid Report (SAR), or the institution receives an Institutional Student Institutional Student Information Report (ISIR), which provides the student's EFC.